viccon/sturdyc/README.md

 - Size of the cache
 - Cache hits
 - Cache misses
+- Background refreshes
+- Synchronous refreshes
+- Missing records
 - Evictions
 - Forced evictions
 - The number of entries evicted
 - Shard distribution
-- The size of the refresh buckets
+- The batch size of a coalesced refresh

 There are also distributed metrics if you're using the cache with a _distributed storage_, which adds the following metrics in addition to what